ykinolab-tokai/AudioSetDownloader/README.md

 ### For Bug

 * If the downloader cannot download normally, **please consider whether the format of the csv file is legal and whether the first 3 lines have been removed.**
 * YouTube videos are not stable, the links in the database may be invalid.
 The data that is finally successfully downloaded and its label data will be saved in the split-pos.csv file.
 Please use this data as a benchmark.
 * In addition, the data that failed to download is also recorded in the log file by the logger, please refer to this file.
+* If the experimental feature is turned on again, the program may not download properly, so please turn off the experimental feature.

+#### Change Logs